Manuel Broseta: Death

 On 15 January 1992 at 10:20 Broseta had just finished a class at the Faculty of Law of the University of Valencia and entered the gardens on Avenida de Blasco Ibañez.
 He was on his way to the Banco de Valencia, where he worked as an advisor, to attend a meeting.
 He was then approached by a man and woman who ordered a student walking behind Broseta to get down on the ground.
 Broseta was killed by a single shot to the neck fired from a handgun.
 The two attackers fled the scene in a Volkswagen Polo which they abandoned at the intersection of Avenida de Aragón and Calle de Amadeo de Saboya, only 500 meters away from the site of the murder.
 Police attempted a controlled explosion of the car, fearing boobytraps.
 The car however exploded before they could do so, resulting in one police officer receiving minor injuries.
 Eyewitnesses reported that the attackers fled in another car and took the highway towards Barcelona.
-ETA claimed the attack.
+The separatist group ETA claimed the attack.